IDIL Tracks

 Details

-Training engineers through research is one of the best ways to prepare students to tackle the complex challenges of sustainable transitions, while preserving energy, natural resources, biodiversity, and the environment.
-The goal is to foster their critical thinking, scientific rigor, creativity, and passion for innovation, all while developing the systems-oriented perspective that defines engineers.
+Training engineers through research is one of the best ways to prepare students to tackle the complex issues of sustainable transitions, while preserving energy, natural resources, biodiversity, and the environment.
+The goal is to foster their critical thinking, scientific rigor, creativity, and passion for innovation, while developing the systems-oriented perspective that characterizes engineers.

-This initiative is being implemented in our schools under a common theme: “Sustainable Transitions,” and helps develop multidisciplinary skills to address major societal challenges.
+This initiative is organized in our schools around a common theme: “Sustainable Transitions,” and helps develop multidisciplinary skills that address major societal challenges.

 As part of these schools’ curricula, the Engineering Research Track offers: